MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-with-labels.md

 ---
-title: How Windows Information Protection (WIP) protects files with sensitivive label (Windows 10)
+title: How Windows Information Protection (WIP) protects files with a sensitivity label (Windows 10)
 description: Explains how Windows Information Protection works with other Microsoft information protection technologies to protect files that have a sensitivity label.
 keywords: sensitivity, labels, WIP, Windows Information Protection, EDP, Enterprise Data Protection ms.prod: w10